 What Causes “Old People Smell” and How Can You Manage It?

-Have you ever walked into even the cleanest senior living communities or nursing homes, and you noticed a slightly musty or greasy smell upon entering?
+Have you ever walked into your elderly parent’s room or even a well-kept senior living community, and noticed a faint, musty scent?

 What Is Nonenal Odor or “Old People Smell”?

-Nonenal odor, also known as “old people smell” or aging body odor, is a harmless scent that is associated with the elderly.
+Nonenal odor, also known as “old person smell” or “old people smell”, is a harmless scent that is associated with the elderly.
 It is often described as having a greasy, pungent, and musty odor.

 What Age Does “Old People Smell” Start?

-While “old people smell” isn’t directly linked to a specific age, it can start as early as age 40.
+“Old person smell” isn’t tied to a specific age, but it can begin as early as 40.

 Curious about what causes aging body odor?
 Let’s explore the different factors that can contribute to this unique scent.